 Easily the best way to tell whether a spin mop is any good is to look at reviews from previous buyers, since it’s likely you won’t know just how good- or bad- a spin mop can be until you’ve used one yourself.
 First time buyers should take special heed to this, as you can easily be fooled into buying a bad spin mop that has some great marketing tactics.

 Why You Should Buy a Spin Mop

 Spin mops work better in two very different ways.
 Firstly, they are created with a flat base and the material stands out horizontally.
 Compared to traditional mops, whose fibers hang from the pole vertically, they work to pick up dirt and debris that has splayed across a greater area with more ease.
 The flatter head also makes it easier to go under couches and in awkward places with less effort in your part.
-In essence, the first benefit to spin mops is that they pick up a lot more mess, with a lot less effort on your part.
+In essence, the first benefit to these mops is that they pick up a lot more mess, with a lot less effort on your part.

 The second benefit comes with the bucket, which utilizes a basic mechanism that spins the mop easily, thanks to the movement of the mop head- these usually come in a pair with the mop itself, which means you can save money with the bulk buy.
 However, the biggest benefit to the spinning mechanism is that you can dry out the mop without having to readjust regularly to try and match the level of retention in the mop head.